 I live in the state of _________.
 Are you available to see me?

-We offer relationship and life coaching to individuals in all 50 states.
+We offer online courses and relationship coaching to individuals in all 50 states.
 We also provide licensed therapy services to couples, families, and individuals in Utah (in-person or online), and online services to those in Alaska, Iowa, Michigan, Missouri, New Mexico, Oklahoma, Pennsylvania, and West Virginia (online only).

 How much do you charge per session?

 An initial appointment is $120.
 From there we’ll work together to create a therapy package to give you the most structure and value for your money.
 Have questions?
 Click here to schedule a free consultation.